JabRef/user-documentation/en/FAQcontributing.md

 ### I want to start with something easy

-We collect small issues at <https://github.com/JabRef/jabref/labels/beginner>.
+We collect small issues at <https://github.com/JabRef/jabref/labels/beginner> and at <https://github.com/koppor/jabref/labels/beginner>.
 You can read up there to find something easy to start with.
 Then, check our [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/master/CONTRIBUTING.md) for detailed information and further links.